data-pup/rc-blog/week-0/day-1.md

 Adding compatibility with other binary formats seems like it would be an interesting project, so I might see/ask what that would entail.

+After some upstream commits were merged, I also got to learn more about rebasing.
+Specifically the `git rebase --continue` command, which will continue through the rebasing process after all of the conflicts have fixed.